juicedata/juicefs-csi-driver/README.md

 > **Note**: please replace `{{KUBELET_DIR}}` in the above command with the actual root directory path of kubelet.

-If the result of cmd above is empty, deploy directly:
+**If the check command returns an empty result**, you can deploy directly without modifying the configuration:

 ```shell
 # Kubernetes version >= v1.18